Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 ## Course Description

-This course covers the foundations of software development and programming fundamentals including variables, naming, data types, control flow, loops, lists/arrays, dictionaries, functions, parameters and arguments, classes, objects, and object-oriented programming (OOP) concepts including inheritance, polymorphism, and instance method overriding.
-Build projects that take user input, manipulate strings, use libraries, make requests to web servers, and parse JSON data.
-Master top-level concepts in the landscape of software development including writing pseudocode, technical project planning, programming language paradigms, common software architectures, web development patterns and frameworks.
+This course covers the fundamentals of programming including variables, data types, control flow, conditionals, loops, lists, dictionaries, functions, and object-oriented programming.
+Students will master top-level concepts in software development including writing pseudocode, using functions to process input into output, technical project planning, and diagramming.
+The course will also cover how computers work, from components and layout to memory and machine code instructions.

 ### Why you should know this